wigging/chemics/docs/index.rst

 .. code-block:: python

     import chemics as cm

     cm.rhog(28, 170100, 773)

-An example of calculating the terminal velocity of a particle according to the Haider and Levenspiel 1989 paper is shown below.
+The :code:`ut()` function calculates the terminal velocity of a particle according to the Haider and Levenspiel 1989 paper as shown below.

 .. code-block:: python